 What is the hiring process?

-First you will need to fill out an application by following the above “apply now” link.
+First, you will need to fill out an application by following the above “apply now” link.
 If we have openings for the weeks you are available, a Director will contact you.
 All JCs will have up to three video interviews with our Directors.
-All interviews take place over Skype and last up to one hour each.
+All interviews take place over Zoom/video chat and last up to one hour each.
 If accepted, you will need to fill out all of MCW’s staff forms to complete employment.

 What’s the difference between Junior Counselors and Senior Counselors?

-Junior Counselors have many of the same requirements and responsibilities of Senior Staff.
+Junior Counselors have the same requirements and responsibilities of Senior Staff.
+The campers don’t know the difference between JCs and Senior Counselors.
+This distinction is for staff distinctions and paperwork.
 There are a few main differences:

-- Junior Counselors are always paired with a Senior Counselor.
+- Junior Counselors are typically paired with a Senior Counselor.
 We usually do not have two JCs as co-counselors.

-- JCs typically work with our youngest age groups, Cubs (K-1st grade) and Blazers (2nd and 3rd grade).
+- JCs primarily work with our youngest age groups, Cubs (K-1st grade) and Blazers (2nd and 3rd grade).
 We also have an office position available for one Junior Counselor.

 - JCs need to acquire a work permit.
 Even if they have had another job, they need a work permit specifically for Mountain Camp Woodside.
 Forms and info can be found here »